Passengers booked on September flights on British Airways face uncertainty because of a strike called by pilots at BA.

-Were a strike to be called, it is likely that BA would allow some flexibility to passengers – for example offering full refunds, enabling travellers to seek alternative flights.
-But already fares on alternative airlines are increasing rapidly, as travellers making fresh arrangements book away from British Airways because of the strike threat.
+BA is likely to offer full refunds, enabling travellers to seek flights on other airlines.
+But already fares on alternative carriers are increasing rapidly, as travellers making fresh arrangements book away from British Airways because of the strike threat.

-Surely an August strike would cause untold damage to British Airways’ revenue and profits?
+Surely a strike would cause untold damage to British Airways’ revenue and profits?